-- Government bodies must actively release public data complying to the Protection of Information and State Documents", Law No. 16, 2014 and Law of Protection of Personal Data, No. 30, 2018 Such Public data shall be released in machine readable formats.
-Other laws that are associated with data must also be considered as listed in appendix A. - The use of public information must be encouraged for commercial as well as non-commercial purposes.
+- Government bodies must actively release public data in alignment with the Protection of State Information and Documents", Law No. 16 of 2014, and its amendment by virtue of Legislative Decree No. 14 of 2023, and Law of Protection of Personal Data, No. 30 of 2018.
+Other laws associated with data must also be considered, including but not limited to, those listed in Appendix A. - Government Open Data shall be released in non-proprietary, and prevalent open formats. - The use of public information must be encouraged for commercial as well as non-commercial purposes.